-The Discharge Review Committee will review all grievances involving discharge.
+The Discharge Review Committee will review all grievances involving removals.
 The Discharge Review Committee functions like the Arbitration Committee and is made up of three members from the Arbitration Committee.
+The results of both committees are uploaded to the electronic grievance system fourteen (14) days following the committee per Article 25.01, which will result in the closing of the grievance if denied at the committee level.